-The Department of Energy (DOE) was established in 1977, taking on the functions of the Energy Research and Development Administration, the Federal Energy Administration, the Federal Power Administration, the Alaska Power Administration, the Bonneville Power Administration, the Southeastern Power Administration, and the Southwestern Power Administration.
+The Department of Energy (USDOE) was established in 1977, taking on the functions of the Energy Research and Development Administration, the Federal Energy Administration, the Federal Power Administration, the Alaska Power Administration, the Bonneville Power Administration, the Southeastern Power Administration, and the Southwestern Power Administration.
 Its mission is "to ensure America’s security and prosperity by addressing its energy, environmental and nuclear challenges through transformative science and technology solutions."

 Government Documents provides access to an extensive collection of DOE publications, including the following series: